 As is described above, I was standing below the bridge to shelter from a rainstorm, and when it stopped, the light turned a strange peachy-orange colour.
 I looked out, and rainbow rapidly was revealed in the sky.
 When I turned around and saw it, it literally took my breath away, and made an involuntary vocal exclaimation.
 This resonated in the acoustics of the space, so I used that intake of breath / gasp sound as the basis for some vocal explorations in the space where I was – the small niche under the bridge.

-I constructued this sound sketch from extracting only the intakes of breath from a recording, using only exhalation / one out breath at the end.
+I constructued it by splicing together only the intakes of breath from my recording, and then using only one single exhalation at the end.
 It is in 2 layers (panned left and right, headphones recommended), one of which is actually treated with a subtle delaying and pitch lowering effect, which creates a slightly sinister gruff ‘response’ sound.
 This is the first time I have done this on a Site Singing sound-work, and it respresents the first small experiment in that direction.

 As is described above, I went to the top of the bridge and was all alone.
 I lay down and, having just worked with the breath below the bridge, lay face down in the middle of the bridge, with my face and lips touching the stone cold surface, and imagined the swollen river rushing beneath me, I tried to see with my minds eye, through the stone material of the bridge, and imagined myself just suspended in the air above the river.
 There I lay, with birds passing overhead, as I breathed into, and out through, the stone, noticing how my breath slowed right down the longer I lay there, tasting the rainy surface.

-This sound sketch is in 2 layers (panned left and right, headphones recommended), one of which is actually treated with a subtle delaying and pitch lowering effect.
+This piece is in 2 layers panned left to right to give the sensation of the sound ‘crossing’ over a bridge (headphones recommended), This piece is actually treated with a subtle delaying and pitch lowering effect.
 This is the first time I have done this on a Site Singing sound-work, and it respresents the first small experiment in that direction.